22 Reviews | Add Your Review

-Sweet, creamy vanilla and fragrant rose petals are interwoven with bright bergamot and smoky Lapsang Souchong to create a comforting blend perfect for the fireside.
+Fragrant rose petals are interwoven with smoky Lapsang Souchong, sweetened with creamy vanilla and a touch of bright bergamot to create a comforting blend perfect for the fireside.

 Originally blended: 2016

 |London Afternoon - Loose 2oz/56g||

 |London Afternoon - Loose 16oz/454g||

 Wander the streets of London with this evocative blend.
 Through the fog, catch glimpses of grey buildings with traces of decades-old coal smoke, bustling markets with fresh-baked treats, sing-song flower sellers, and galleries of oil paintings.This sweet-smoky-floral blend is sure to intrigue your palate.

 Strong enough for the addition of milk – an interesting, less-sweet twist on a London Fog tea latte or Earl Grey Cream.

 Ingredients: Black Tea, rose petals, natural and artificial flavour, bergamot oil.

 This tea was so unexcepted.
 I love a good smoky tea, like Russian Caravan, so I decided to branch out to try this.
 Boy am I glad I did!
 This tea has just the right amount of smoke and floral notes.
 Its is lighter than Russian Caravan, but has a more complex flavor profile which I enjoyed immensely.
 This has quickly become a staple in our household and I admit to hording a stash :)Posted on 2023-02-22